Celebrity Sweepstakes

 Celebrity Sweepstakes is an American television game show that aired on NBC's daytime schedule from April 1, 1974, to October 1, 1976.
 The show also had two separate weekly syndicated runs from September 9, 1974, to September 1975 and again from September 20, 1976, to May 23, 1977.

 Jim McKrell hosted the show.
 Bill Armstrong was the main announcer, with Dick Tufeld, Charlie O'Donnell and John Harlan substituting.
 Joey Bishop and Carol Wayne were the regulars who appeared most often.
-Other panelists included Clifton Davis, Buddy Hackett, George Hamilton, JoAnn Pflug and Freddie Prinze.
+Other panelists included Betty White, Clifton Davis, Buddy Hackett, George Hamilton, Jim Nabors, JoAnn Pflug and Freddie Prinze.
 CS was produced jointly by Ralph Andrews and Burt Sugarman.
 The first theme song was composed by Stan Worth, and the second by Alan Thicke.

 Gameplay

 The game used a horse racing motif as its premise.
 Two contestants (originally three in the early weeks) competed for the entire show, and started the game with $20 (sometimes $50) each, trying to predict which of six celebrities could correctly answer questions posed by the host.
 Some questions were based on biographical information provided by the celebrities, but they did not receive any of the questions in advance.
 Information on their strengths and weaknesses was given to the audience and contestants in the form of tip sheets, akin to actual horse racing forms.